 The amount of power needed by such a heater could quickly deplete an RV battery.

-Electricity is also less expensive than propane when it comes to heating your RV.
+Electricity is also less expensive than propane when heating your RV.

 Check the specifications for more details about the heater’s efficiency.